swyxio/sw-yx.github.io/_posts/2016-08-01-analytics-tags-comments.md

  - comments
 {% endhighlight bash %}

-And then before pushing your changes to github copy generated folder `/_site/tag` in your blog's root folder, since github pages will not generate it automatically.
+And then before pushing your changes to github copy generated folder `/_site/tag` in your blog's root folder (github pages will not generate it automatically).

-## Comments
+# Comments

 To enable [Disqus](http://disqus.com) register on the site and then just put your name in `_config.xml`.
 Comments could be switched on and off on per post basis, just put `comments: true` to enable them.